canonical/k8s-snap/docs/src/charm/howto/upgrade-patch.md

 ```

 The `refresh` command instructs the juju controller to use the new charm
-revision of the application's charm channel to upgrade each unit.
-The
+revision within the current charm `channel`.
+The charm code is simultaneously
-charm code is simultaneously replaced on each unit, then the `k8s`
+replaced on each unit, then the `k8s` snap is updated unit-by-unit in order
-snap is updated unit-by-unit in order to maintain a highly-available
+to maintain a highly-available kube-api-server endpoint, starting with the
-kube-api-server endpoint, starting with the Juju leader unit for the
+Juju leader unit for the application.

-application.
+During the upgrade process, the application status message and the
+`k8s` leader unit message will display the current progress,
+listing the `k8s` and `k8s-worker` units still pending upgrades.

 After the `k8s` charm is upgraded, the application `Version` from `juju status`
 will reflect the updated version of the control-plane nodes making up the cluster.